MarynaMartseniuk/E-commerce-BackEnd-ch13/README.md

 ## Credits
-1. sorce of code: UofU bootcamp, module 13
+1. source of code: UofU bootcamp, module 13, activities 06, 23
-2.
+2. source for data types: https://sequelize.org/docs/v7/models/data-types/#integers

 ## License
 ### All assets and code are under the MIT license.
 Please, check more info in lisence section of this repo.